-What you'll love about this sushi cake:
+What you'll love about this recipe

-- it's highly adjustable - use whatever garnish and filling you would normally use for sushi rolls;
+- It's highly adjustable—use whatever garnish and filling you would normally use for sushi rolls;

-- it's big enough for 8-12 people, depending on the diameter that you choose;
+- It's big enough for 8-12 people, depending on the diameter that you choose;

-- it has very versatile applications - from a fancy party snack to a tasty family dinner;
+- It has very versatile applications—from a fancy party snack to a tasty family dinner;

-- it can be prepared ahead of time because it'll taste just as good the following day;
+- It can be prepared ahead of time because it'll taste just as good the following day;

-- it'll save you time and leave less mess in the kitchen!
+- It'll save you time and leave less mess in the kitchen!

 To make this delicious sushi masterpiece, we used:

-- rice vinegar (prepare your own or buy ready-made at a store; we usually go for the second one)
+- Rice vinegar: Prepare your own or buy ready-made at a store; we usually go for the second one)

-- nori leaves (you'll either want to cut or tear them into smaller pieces as we did, or you can apply whole sheets and then add some smaller parts to fill in the space around the edges (this is exactly what we did in this video); just make sure everything is covered)
+- Nori leaves: You'll either want to cut or tear them into smaller pieces as we did, or you can apply whole sheets and then add some smaller parts to fill in the space around the edges (this is exactly what we did in this video); just make sure everything is covered)

-- Philadelphia cream cheese (again, feel free to use any cream cheese that you like but opt for a slightly salty one)
+- Philadelphia cream cheese: Again, feel free to use any cream cheese that you like, but opt for a slightly salty one)

-- salmon (this recipe contains slightly salted salmon, but trout can be used just as well)
+- Salmon: This recipe contains slightly salted salmon, but trout can be used just as well)

-- fresh dill (while this might not be an ingredient traditionally used in sushi dishes, it fits well and gives a fresh feel to the cake)
+- Fresh dill: While this might not be an ingredient traditionally used in sushi dishes, it fits well and gives a fresh feel to the cake)

 How to Make This Sushi Cake